-5.109.
-To achieve sustainable development, additional infrastructure may be required.
+5.110.
+To achieve sustainable development, additional planning requirements may be required to make a proposed development acceptable.
 The coordinated delivery of adequately funded infrastructure at the right time and in the right place is key to ensuring that local services, facilities and the transport network can cope with any added demand that arises from new minerals development.